LS | Lisa Stern

 Often, two different appraisers offer competing valuations.
 When this happens, each appraiser testifies about how they determined the value and explains how they are qualified to make such a determination.

 Bloomfield Hills family law attorney Lisa D. Stern can help protect your interest in your business during a Michigan divorce.
-For nearly 30 years, Stern has represented spouses in divorce proceedings and protected their rights, including their ownership of a business.
-Stern can help you through the process and protect your rights.
+For over 30 years, Lisa has represented spouses in divorce proceedings and protected their rights, including their ownership of a business.
+She can help you through the process and protect your rights.

 Potential Outcomes For Ownership Of A Shared Business In A Michigan Divorce